S3ooodi90/ReferenceImplementation/docs_source/source/rm.rst

 S3Model may be implemented in most (any?) programming or data definition languages.

-The **reference implementation** provided here is in XML Schema due to the ubiquitous nature of XML and the compatibility with RDF/XML.
+The **reference implementation** is in XML Schema.
+This is due to the ubiquitous nature of XML and the compatibility with RDF/XML and OWL for datatyping.

-Virtually all programming and data analysis languages can manipulate and validate XML content.
+Virtually all modern programming and data analysis languages can manipulate and validate XML content.

-For futher information about available serialization formats see `this comparison chart <https://en.wikipedia.org/wiki/Comparison_of_data_serialization_formats>`_.
+The *catalog* system in XML solves many issues around namespacing and network latency by allowing local persistence of schemas and documents referenced at remote locations.

 .. raw:: html